jslater89/shooting-sports-analyst/README-Elo.md

 #### Error compensation
 If error compensation is enabled, the algorithm applies a modifier to K based on the shooter's rating error.
-Using the default settings, if the error in a shooter's rating is greater than 100, K is increased by up to 100% at an error of 800.
-If the error in a shooter's rating is less than 100, K is decreased by up to 50% at an error of 0.
+Using the default settings, if the error in a shooter's rating is greater than 40, K is increased by up to 300% at an error of 400.
+If the error in a shooter's rating is less than 10, K is decreased by up to 20% at an error of 0.

-The specific values for the error thresholds above depend upon the configured scale factor.

 #### Match-specific processing
 In match mode, the engine removes anyone with a DQ on record, or anyone who did not finish